 Final Word on Pricing

 Unless you are just oozing with coin and frankly can never see yourself smoking anything but the ultra high end, don’t start your cigar journey at the top.
-Frankly an inexperienced palate won’t appreciate what it is smoking.
+Frankly, an inexperienced palate won’t appreciate what it is smoking.
 Don’t start at the bottom.
 Everything you smoke should be a premium, handmade, long filler cigar.
 Smoke a mix of brand names and value sticks until you figure out what you like.

 If you’re a wine connoisseur or just familiar with wine drinking you’ll quickly see a ton of similarities between wine drinking and cigar smoking on a lot of different levels.
-One is if you really don’t know wine, for the most part you won’t appreciate great wine.
+One is if you really don’t know wine, for the most part, you won’t appreciate great wine.
 You’ll recognize the difference between a $4 bottle and a $40 bottle but you won’t know the difference between a $40 bottle and a $400 bottle.
-Cigars they same way.
+Cigars are the same way.
 I’d just say, the best advice here is to save the $20+ (per stick) stuff for when you can appreciate the nuance that makes a great (and priced appropriately) stick a great stick.

 Bringing it all Together